 Trouble is, Hitler never made such a speech in 1935.
 Nor is there any record that he ever spoke these particular words at all.
 This little “speech” was obviously written for him, many years after his death, by someone who wanted you to believe that gun registration is Hitler-evil.

 What he did say, seven years later, was this: “The most foolish mistake we could possibly make would be to permit the conquered Eastern peoples to have arms.
 History teaches that all conquerors who have allowed their subject races to carry arms have prepared their own downfall by doing so.”
 So it’s fair to conclude that he believed “gun control” had its uses.
-But that’s quite a different thing from claiming that “gun control” was instrumental in the Na rise to power.
+But that’s quite a different thing from claiming that “gun control” was instrumental in the Nazi rise to power.

 And the truth is that no gun law was passed in Germany in 1935.
 There was no need for one, since a gun registration program was already in effect in Germany; it was enacted in 1928, five years before Hitler’s ascendancy.
 But that law did not “outlaw” guns, it just restricted their possession to individuals who were considered law-abiding citizens, and who had a reason to own one.
 And there’s no reason to consider that law particularly significant, either; the Nazis didn’t seize control of their own country with gunpowder.
 They used a much more potent weapon: propaganda.

-Under their reign, Jews were prohibited from owning guns, just as they were prohibited from doing many things.
+Under Nazi reign, Jews were prohibited from owning guns, just as they were prohibited from doing many things.
 And it has become an article of faith among the gun culture that had they been armed, the Holocaust would not have happened (that is, among those members of the gun culture who know that the Holocaust really did happen).
 But the concept of a handful of citizens armed with hunting rifles and Saturday night specials fending off an army is delusional hubris peculiar to gun addicts.
 On American soil, its most glorious day in the sun has been perhaps Waco.
 And we all know how well that turned out.

 The gun culture is right about one thing, however.
 Hitler really did enact a new gun law.
 But it was in 1938, not 1935 – well after the Nazis already had the country in its iron grip.
 Furthermore, the new law in many ways LOOSENED gun restrictions.
 For example, it greatly expanded the numbers who were exempt, it lowered the legal age of possession from 20 to 18, and it completely lifted restriction on all guns except handguns, as well as on ammunition.